Skip to main content

 • More Articles You Might Enjoy

-Today’s popular mops aren’t your grandma’s.
+The best mops available today aren’t the same as your grandma’s.
 Sure, the option remains for you to go old school—with a ball of looped yarn or a rectangular sponge attached to a long handle—but why would you?
 The abundance of different types of mops that line hardware store and supermarket shelves alike allow you to clean thoroughly and get the job done in less time.

 We spent more than a week cleaning linoleum and wood floors, testing many different brands like Swiffer, O-Cedar, Gladwell, Norwex, Casabella, Amazon, Rubbermaid, and, even, Dollar Tree to see which mop cleans the finest.